Founding Directors

 Richard Krelstein

-Richard Krelstein stepped down as Treasurer of PAC LA in the fall of 2021.
-As a founding Board member, Richard’s involvement reaches back to the LACMA days.
+Richard stepped down as Treasurer of PAC LA in the fall of 2021.
+As a founding Board member, Richard’s involvement reached back to the LACMA days.
 With a deep background in finance and the non-profit world, Richard played a crucial role in establishing PAC LA as a vibrant, financially stable organization.
-This invaluable foundation has helped to steer PAC LA in our current development efforts and future goals.

 Mary Maffei

-Mary Maffei resigned from the PAC LA board in the Spring of 2022 on the occasion of her relocating to the East Coast.
 Mary spent six years as an integral member of the board.
 Her career as a producer brought special skills that guided and organized our complex membership rosters, helping to build PAC LA into the organization it is today.
-She continues to be a true champion of PAC LA, having participated in all aspects of our photo-based programming life, from events based here in town, to far-flung destinations like Paris and Japan, and will continue to be an active member of PAC LA.
+She is currently residing on the East Coast, and still maintains her interest in and support of PAC LA.